Hiking Mount Timpanogos Safely

 - History of the Summit Hut

-- Information on TERT’s Early Days
+- Information on TERT’s Early Days and on Latter-days

 - Conflicting Views on the Aspen Grove Trail Route (this now largely overgrown trail segment goes up through the “Primrose” printed on the topo map between the lower and upper parts of the long switchback often called the “Heber switchback,” continuing the existing switchbacks above First and Second Falls in a logical manner, without the need for the newer long switchback)